 - A more natural knee following surgery

-The surgeons at Chippenham Hospital are focused on returning you back to your active lifestyle, and MAKOplasty may be part of your treatment.
+The surgeons at Chippenham Hospital are focused on returning you back to your active lifestyle, and MAKO may be part of your treatment.

 MAKOplasty is powered by the surgeon-controlled RIO robotic arm system enabling advanced treatment options for more accurate hip and knee implant placement.
 The robotic arm technology allows surgeons to more accurately achieve the biomechanical alignments that are planned to fit the patient’s unique anatomy.

-If your surgeon determines that you’re a good candidate for a MAKOplasty procedure, he or she will schedule a computed tomography (CT) scan of your hip or knee one or two weeks prior to your surgery date.
+When your surgeon determines that you’re a good candidate for MAKOplasty, they will schedule a computed tomography (CT) scan of your hip or knee one or two weeks prior to your surgery date.
 This is used to create your unique surgical plan for optimal implant replacement.

 Your physician should discuss the specific risks associated with MAKOplasty and other treatment options with you.
-In addition, you should be informed of any pre-operative and post-operative instructions by your surgeon or his or her staff.
+In addition, you should be informed of any pre-operative and post-operative instructions by your surgeon or their staff.